TheNetsky/Microsoft-Rewards-Script/README.md

 | cronStartTime | Scheduled script run-time, *only available for docker implementation* | `0 5,11 * * *` (5:00 am, 11:00 am daily) |
 |  | Run the script immediately when the Docker container starts | `true` |

+## NTFY push notifications (experimental) ##
+Push notification can be optionally enabled using [NTFY](https://ntfy.sh/).

+1. Open config.json and locate the ntfy section.
+2. Set "enabled" to true
+3. Add your NTFY server URL in the "url" field.
+4. Enter the topic for notifications in the "topic" field.
+5. Optionally, add your NTFY authentication token in the "authToken" field (if required).
+6. Save the file.
+7. Rebuild the script or recreate the docker container if it's already running to apply the changes.

+### Notification customizations ###
+- To change the emojis used in the notifications, edit the tags in `Ntfy.sh`.
+Visit NTFY's emoji customization [guide](https://docs.ntfy.sh/emojis) for available options.
+- To customize which keywords trigger notifications, edit the keywords in `Logger.ts`.
+- By default, notifications will be sent for the following events, per account:
+  - Script start
+  - 2FA/passwordless codes
+  - Script completion
+  - Critical warnings

 ## Features ##
 - [x] Multi-Account Support
 - [x] Session Storing